0cjs/sedoc/git/tips.md

       git commit --amend --author cjs -C @

+* To remove changes to a file accidentially added to a commit:

+      git restore --staged --source=@~ -- FILE
+      #   Unstaged has the changes; staged has the undo of the changes.
+      git commit --amend
+      #   You may now separately stage and commit the changes.

 * To remove a file accidentally added to a commit ([so-15321456]):

       git reset --soft @^